fredericcormier/IMOAutocompletionViewController/README.md

 ![center]
-(/images/hello.jpg)Suggestions appear in a UITableView underneath the UITextField )
+(Suggestions appear in a UITableView underneath the UITextField )